With just over a week to go until 2021 draws to a close, it’s time for all of us to wrap up another year of points-collecting endeavours.

-Looking forward at 2021, I’ll also be reviewing my Excel spreadsheet to tally up my total points earnings for the year and thinking about further optimization for next year.
+Looking forward at 2022, I’ll also be reviewing my Excel spreadsheet to tally up my total points earnings for the year and thinking about further optimization for next year.

-Take a moment at the end of the year to put your feet up, relax, and look through your list of upcoming reservations for 2021 (even if many of them might be speculative.
+Take a moment at the end of the year to put your feet up, relax, and look through your list of upcoming reservations for 2022 – even if many of them might be speculative.

-‘Tis the season for tying up the loose ends in Miles & Points as 2020 draws to a close.
+‘Tis the season for tying up the loose ends in Miles & Points as 2021 draws to a close.